react-made-native-easy/react-made-native-easy.github.io/6-conventions-and-code-style/eslint.md

 `npm run lint` will just run the eslint and show a list of errors that need to be fixed.`npm run lint:fix` will run eslint and attempt to correct the errors it is able to fix automatically.

-Now for the icing on the cake.
-Most modern editors have support for **eslint **via plugins.
+Now, for the icing on the cake, most modern editors have support for **eslint **via plugins.
 The benefit of a text editor eslint plugin is that these plugins suggest correction while we write code itself thus saving a lot of time for the developer.

 A editor configured with eslint would look something like this.

 ![](/assets/images/eslint-error-editor.png)

-Also, some of these plugins also support features like **lint on save.**  Thus, eslint attempts to run`eslint --fix <current_file>` This fixes all auto fixable lint errors such as incorrect indentation spaces, etc the moment you  hit save \(cmd+s\) on a file.
+Also, some of these plugins also support features like **lint on save.**  Thus, eslint attempts to run`eslint --fix <current_file>` This fixes all auto fixable lint errors such as incorrect indentation spaces, etc the moment you  hit save `(cmd+s)` on a file.

+We **strongly** recommend to enable this feature.

-**Eslint** can be configured via a configuration file `.eslintrc` which should be placed in the root directory of the project.
+**Eslint** rules can be configured via a configuration file `.eslintrc` which should be placed in the root directory of the project.

 A sample `.eslintrc` file looks like this :